2022-23 COVID-19 Guidance

 Will students still be required to maintain social distancing in school?

 No, students are not required to maintain social distancing in classrooms, in cafeterias, on school buses, or during extracurricular activities, including sports.
-The option for students to socially distance during lunch will be available on a short-term basis as we transition back to a normal school experience.

 Will students, faculty or staff who have had exposure to COVID-19 be required to quarantine and be excluded from school?